Analysis | Private Equity’s Mountain of Dry Powder Is a Danger Sign

 The returns haven’t lived up to the hype.
 Funds focused on Asia generated an internal rate of return of 12.8% last year, down from 15.5% in 2018, according to Preqin.
 That’s below what investors could have made outside the region: North American funds chalked up an IRR of 16.4% in 2019 while those centered on Europe returned 18%.

 Even brand-name private equity shops have sputtered.
 Hillhouse’s $10.6 billion fund saw its IRR slip by 5.16 percentage points between September 2018 and the third quarter of 2019.
 Over the same period, the MSCI Asia Pacific Index dropped 3.3%, according to data compiled by Bloomberg.
-KKR’s two existing Asian mega-funds have had varying success, with its older fund underperforming the broader market.
+KKR’s two existing Asian mega-funds have had varying success.

 It’s getting harder for private equity firms to realize returns by selling companies on stock markets as the world wakes up to the reality that not all hot technology startups will be IPO winners.
 That follows disappointing debuts for high-profile names such as Uber Technologies Inc. and Lyft Inc., along with the collapse of WeWork’s U.S. share offering last year.